Artic144/Stardew-damage-calculator/README.md

   damageAmount5 = (int)((float)damageAmount5 * 2f);
 }
 ```
 Nearly there now, here the game is checking for the three damage increasing professions.
-The first `if` block checks for the `Fighter` profession and multiplies the player's damage by `1.1`.
+The first `if` block checks for the `Fighter` profession and multiplies the player's damage by 1.1.
 It also rounds the number up, meaning you will do at least one more damage per hit.

 The next `if` block checks for the `Brute` profession and is very similar to the last check.
-This time it multiplies damage by `1.15`, rounding up again.
-If you have both `Fighter` and `Brute` selected you can expect to do about `1.265` times the damage you would do without them, and in practice even a little more because of the rounding up.
+This time it multiplies damage by 1.15, rounding up again.
+If you have both Fighter and Brute selected you can expect to do about 1.265 times the damage you would do without them, and in practice even a little more because of the rounding up.

-The final `if` block checks for the `Desperado` profession, and multiplies the damage by `2` if the current hit is a critical strike.
+The final `if` block checks for the `Desperado` profession, and multiplies the damage by 2 if the current hit is a critical strike.

 ## Enchantments
 ``` c#